Julien Rossignol's lab is part of the Field Neurosciences Institute Laboratory for Restorative Neurology that he co-directs with Gary L. Dunbar, Ph.D.

 Dendrimer based gene delivery for Huntington's disease

 Huntington’s disease (HD) is a fatal, late-onset neurodegenerative disorder caused by the degeneration of medium spiny neurons (MSNs) in the striatum.
 The cause of the disease is a CAG repeat expansion in the Huntingtin gene (HTT) leading to production of mutant huntingtin protein.
 Currently, the only drugs available are palliative.
-It is well known that trophic factors such brain derived trophic factor (BDNF) is lower in HD brain.
-Our previous studies have shown that BDNF based therapy is promising in HD by alleviating the signs and symptoms of the disease.
-However, BDNF cannot cross the blood brain barrier per se.
-Therefore, our strategy involves use of dendrimer nanomolecules to deliver BDNF plasmid in R6/2 and YAC128 HD mice.
+It is well known that trophic factors such as brain-derived trophic factor (BDNF) are lower in HD brain.
+Our previous studies have shown that BDNF-based therapy is promising in HD by alleviating the signs and symptoms of the disease.
+However, BDNF cannot cross the blood-brain barrier per se.
+Therefore, our strategy involves the use of dendrimer nanomolecules to deliver BDNF plasmid in R6/2 and YAC128 HD mice.

 Dendrimer based curcumin delivery for glioblastoma multiforme